US Army soldier performing a 3-rep maximum deadlift, the strength event carried into the AFT (formerly ACFT) score chart

 • A 2-mile run under 13 minutes for most male soldiers in younger age groups.

-Reading an ACFT Score: From Raw Number to Real Readiness
+Reading an AFT Score: From Raw Number to Real Readiness

 What was once just military jargon is now a clear picture of physical readiness.
-You have moved from hearing an acronym to understanding the six ACFT events, the 600-point scoring system, and the age-, gender-, and MOS-specific thresholds that sit behind any soldier's score.
-The next time someone mentions their 495 ACFT score, you will know exactly what it represents: a strong, well-rounded performance well above the 360 passing minimum, the kind of score that signals real preparation across every event the test measures.
+You have moved from hearing an acronym to understanding the AFT's five events, the 500-point scoring system, and the age-, gender-, and MOS-specific thresholds that sit behind any soldier's score.
+A total in the mid-400s no longer reads as a mystery, you can see the strong, well-rounded performance behind it, sitting comfortably above the 300-point general and 350-point combat passing lines and reflecting real preparation across every event the test measures.

 ***Disclaimer: This content is provided for general informational purposes only.
 Combat Fitness is not affiliated with the U.S. Department of Defense, and official standards may change at any time.
 Always consult official military publications for the most up-to-date requirements.***